iegorch86/gooseos/README.md

 Although GooseOS is built primarily for personal use, anyone is welcome to test it in a virtual machine or on real hardware.
 It is an experimental custom image, so users should review the recipes and understand what is included before installing it.

- included### Goals
+### Goals

-- A clean and reproducible Fedora Atomic workstation
+- Clean and reproducible Fedora Atomic workstation
 - Separate Intel/Generic and NVIDIA Open images
 - COSMIC desktop with a carefully selected application set
 - Minimal manual setup after installation